Zinedinarnaut/zinedinarnaut/README.md

 | 🎯 My Vision

 I’m not here to build basic apps —
-I’m here to create living, breathing, humanlike AI systems that can speak, react, evolve, and entertain.
+I’m here to create living, breathing, human like AI systems that can speak, react, evolve, and entertain.

 Thanks for stopping by!
 If you’re building something wild — or want to — I’m down to help.